jmvldz/engine-builder/README.md

-# CodeMonkeys-rs
+# engine-builder

-A Rust implementation of the file identification and ranking modules from the [CodeMonkeys](https://github.com/princeton-nlp/SWE-bench) project.
+A Rust implementation of the file identification and ranking modules from the [SWE-bench](https://github.com/princeton-nlp/SWE-bench) project.

 ## Overview

-CodeMonkeys-rs analyzes a codebase to identify and rank files that are relevant to a given problem statement.
+engine-builder analyzes a codebase to identify and rank files that are relevant to a given problem statement.
 It operates in three stages:

 1. **Relevance Assessment**: Evaluates each file in the codebase to determine if it's relevant to the problem.
 2. **File Ranking**: Ranks the relevant files to prioritize which files are most likely to need editing.